Mate Sound the Pump...

 Other subjects from children's plates (attributed to Scott)

-The pensioner's yarn (Scott)
+The pensioner's yarn (attributed to Moore)

 La Polka (B & Co)